-4. Set office hours and avoid distractions
+How to work from home tip 4: Set office hours and avoid distractions

 Depending on where you and the rest of your team are located, chances are you might be dealing with different timezones.
 For this reason, it's a good idea to set your office hours and let people know when they can expect you to be available and when they can't.

 Furthermore, it's a good idea to make necessary calls during regular business hours, when the majority of your team is available, saving administrative tasks for later in the day.